 Given its lack of flat land, Khanh Hoa province has a relatively small agricultural sector.
 Rice harvests are among the lowest in the South Central Coast with 188,500t in 2007.
 However, its output of sugar cane (738,200t in 2007, 4.25% of the national figure) and cashew nuts (5238t, 1.74%) are more significant.

 Khanh Hoa is one of the few provinces with a higher gross output in fishing than in agriculture.
-This is mostly due to the large number of aquaculture farms in the province, which make up around two thirds of the fishing output.
+This is mostly due to the large number of aquaculture farms in the province, which make up around two-thirds of the fishing output.

-Nha Trang is the South Central Coast’s second largest industrial center.
+Nha Trang is the South Central Coast’s second largest industrial centre.
 In reality, the province accounts for more than one fifth of the region’s industrial GDP.
 Food processing industries are large, especially those processing local fishing products and food for shrimp farms.
 Other industrial sectors produce beverages, fabric, textiles, paper, and construction materials.

 Industrial production is not only in and around Nha Trang.
-The province also benefited significantly from investment of the former Russian naval base at Cam Ranh, with around 30 factories.
+The province also benefited significantly from the investment of the former Russian naval base at Cam Ranh, with around 30 factories.
 A major new industrial centre is in the north of the province around Van Phong Port (Van Phong Economic Zone).

 Khanh Hoa province is located along Vietnam’s main north-south transport corridors.
 National Road 1A and the North-South Railway run through the province.
-All Reunification Express trains as well as some local trains stop at Nha Trang Railway Station.
+All Reunification Express trains, as well as some local trains, stop at Nha Trang Railway Station.

-As a coastal province featuring several natural deep water bays, Khánh Hòa has advantage to develop its deep-water seaports.
+As a coastal province featuring several natural deep water bays, Khánh Hòa has the advantage to develop its deep-water seaports.
 Nha Trang Port (a tourist and cargo port) and Doc Let Port (a shipbuilding and logistics port) are now in use.
-Van Phong Port, a mega-project in Van Phong Bay by a consortium of Japanese corporations (with Sumitomo as the leading investor) with investment of about US$15 billion (15*10^9) is in progress.
+Van Phong Port, a mega-project in Van Phong Bay by a consortium of Japanese corporations (with Sumitomo as the leading investor) with an investment of about US$15 billion (15*10^9) is in progress.
 On completion, this deep sea port will be capable of handling ships up to 100,000 tonnes and of 100 million tonnes of loaded/unloaded cargo per annum.

 Cam Ranh International Airport is in the south of the province.
 In fact, it is one of Vietnam’s busiest airports.